-The Plan held the following fixed income investments as of September 30, 2020:
+The Plan held the following fixed income investments as of September 30, 2021.

-Rating Fair Standard & Effective Duration Investment Type Value Poor's (Years) U.S. Government obligations \$ 15,159,286 AA 5.1 Domestic corporate obligations 12,410,695 BBB - AA 6.4 Domestic fixed income investment funds 13,276,631 - - Temporary investment funds 2,274,896 AA Daily Total \$ 43,121,508
+Rating

+9/30/2021 Standard Effective

+Fair & Duration

+Investment type Value Poor's (Years)

+-

+U.S. Government obligations \$ 25,561,050 AA 5.1

+U.S. Government agency obligations 472,813 AA 6.2

+Domestic corporate obligations 11,135,362 BBB-AA 6.4

+Domestic fixed income investment fun ds 11,667,032 - -

+Temporary investment fund 6,466,977 AA Daily

+,

+Total \$ 55,303,234

+Interest Rate Risk:

-Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment in debt securities.
+Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment in debt securities.
 Generally, the longer the time to maturity, the greater the exposure to interest rate risk.
 Through its investment policies the Plan manages its exposure to fair value losses arising from increasing interest rates.
-The Plan limits the effective duration of its investment portfolio through the adoption of nationally accepted risk measure bench marks.
+The Plan limits the effective duration of its investment portfolio through the adoption of nationally accepted risk measure benchmarks.

+Credit Risk:

-Credit Risk - Credit risk is the risk that a debt issuer will not fulfill its obligations.
+Credit risk is the risk that a debt issuer will not fulfill its obligations.
 Consistent with state law the Plan's investment guidelines limit its fixed income investment to a quality rating of 'A' or equivalent as rated by one or more recognized bond rating service at the time of purchase.
 The Plan's fixed income portfolio may not include more than 10% of its investments in securities having a quality rating of Baa.

+Custodial Credit Risk:

-Custodial Credit Risk - Custodial credit risk is defined as the risk that the Plan may not recover cash and investments held by another party in the event of a financial failure.
-The Plan requires all securities to be held by a third party custodian in the name of the Plan.
+Custodial credit risk is defined as the risk that the Plan may not recover cash and investments held by another party in the event of a financial failure.
+The Plan requires all securities to be held by a third-party custodian in the name of the Plan.
 Securities transactions between a broker-dealer and the custodian involving the purchase or sale of securities must be made on a "delivery vs. payment" basis to ensure that the custodian will have the security or money, as appropriate, in hand at the conclusion of the transaction.
 The investments in mutual funds and investment partnerships are considered unclassified pursuant to the custodial credit risk categories of GASB Statement No. 3, because they are not evidenced by securities that exist in physical or book-entry form.

-Investing in Foreign Markets - Investing in foreign markets may involve special risks and considerations not typically associated with investing in companies in the United States of America.
+Investing in Foreign Markets:

+Investing in foreign markets may involve special risks and considerations not typically associated with investing in companies in the United States of America.
 These risks include revaluation of currencies, high rates of inflation, repatriation restrictions on income and capital, and future adverse political, social, and economic developments.
 Moreover, securities of foreign governments may be less liquid, subject to delayed settlements, taxation on realized or unrealized gains, and their prices are more volatile than those of comparable securities in U.S. companies.

-Foreign Tax Withholdings and Reclaims - Withholding taxes on dividends from foreign securities are provided for based on rates established via treaty between the United States of America and the applicable foreign jurisdiction, or where no treaty exists at the prevailing rate established by the foreign country.
+Foreign Tax Withholdings and Reclaims:

+Withholding taxes on dividends from foreign securities are provided for based on rates established via treaty between the United States of America and the applicable foreign jurisdiction, or where no treaty exists at the prevailing rate established by the foreign country.
 Foreign tax withholdings are reflected as a reduction of dividend income in the statement of operations.
 Where treaties allow for a reclaim of taxes, the Fund will make a formal application for refund.
 Such reclaims are included as an addition to dividend income.